Siddharth-Chandel/WebIQ/README.md

 - **Rich** (For colorful CLI outputs)

 ## Future Enhancements
-- Implement a web interface using Streamlit or FastAPI.
+- Develop an interactive web UI using Streamlit or FastAPI for a seamless user experience.
-- Improve response accuracy with RAG optimization.
+- Enhance retrieval quality with advanced RAG tuning and improved embeddings.

 ## License
 This project is licensed under the **MIT License**.